Family-wise Error Rate Control with E-values: Closed testing with weighted e-Bonferroni

 The test is valid as $e_I$ is a valid e-value.
-This implies the following result.

-\begin{Prop} If $e_1, \ldots, e_n$ are valid e-values, the e-value-based closed test, defined as the closure of weighted e-Bonferroni local tests \eqref{eq:e_bonferroni}, controls FWER in finite samples. \end{Prop} When the weights $w_i(I)$ are chosen according to a p-graphical approach, we call the closed test an \emph{e-graphical approach}.
+When the weights $w_i(I)$ are chosen according to a p-graphical approach, we call the closed test an \emph{e-graphical approach}.
 The nomenclature extends to specific graphical approaches, such as e-Holm and e-Fallback.

-Comparing \eqref{eq:inverse_e_bonferroni} with \eqref{eq:e_bonferroni}, it is evident that the weighted e-Bonferroni test is more powerful in the sense that it rejects $H_I$ whenever the weighted p-Bonferroni test \eqref{eq:inverse_e_bonferroni} does.
-As a consequence, the e-value-based closed test is at least as powerful as its p-value counterpart.
+Comparing \eqref{eq:inverse_e_bonferroni} with \eqref{eq:e_bonferroni}, it is evident that the weighted e-Bonferroni test is more powerful in the sense that it rejects $H_I$ whenever the weighted p-Bonferroni test \eqref{eq:inverse_e_bonferroni} with inverse e-values does.
+As a consequence, the e-value-based closed test is at least as powerful as its inverse-e p-value counterpart.
+This result provides motivation for using a closed testing procedure based on e-Bonferroni rather than p-Bonferroni when doing multiple testing with e-values.
+It does not say anything directly about a comparison with p-Bonferroni based on other p-values.